dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 - Although the `ManagedChain<TChain, T1...>` generic classes are auto-generated (for convenience) this is done using T4 templating, an implementation of which is provided [in the labs](../../src/Lab/Experiments/PrototypeStructChaining/PrototypeStructChaining/ManagedChain.gen.tt).
+- For improved performance, the chain's structures are held in a single block of contiguous unmanaged memory, as the memory is unmanaged, the position of the structures remains fixed, even though the containing object can be safely moved around by the GC in the heap.
+- The structure accessors return a copy of the structures, and always correct the `SType` and `PNext` on input.
+Even though the `PNext` values are exposed there is no way to modify them from outside the class, guaranteeing their safety.

 Open questions: